Duke of Manchester: Estates and residences

+Family seat

 The principal estate of the Dukes of Manchester was Kimbolton Castle.
-It was leased, together with 50 acres of parkland, by the 10th Duke in 1951, and is now a private school.
+It was sold, together with 50 acres of parkland, by the 10th Duke in 1951, and is now a private school.
 A remaining 3250 acres of the estate were sold by his eldest son and heir in 1975.
 The other family seat was Tandragee Castle, in County Armagh, Northern Ireland.
 It was sold in 1955, and the remaining estate in 1975, and is now the headquarters of Tayto (NI) Ltd.

+Estates

+In the 1883 edition of John Bateman's The Great Landowners of Great Britain and Ireland, William Montagu, 7th Duke of Manchester's estates were recorded as spanning 27,312 acres across England and Ireland, including 13,835 acres in Huntingdonshire, 1,124 acres in Cambridgeshire, 55 acres in Bedfordshire, and 12,298 acres in County Armagh, which produced a combined annual income of £40,360.